barbagroup/snake-repro/MesnardBarba-CiSE.md

 ![Figure 5](./figures/ibamr/ibamr_vorticity56Re2000AoA35_zeroGradientOutlet.png)

 Figure 5:
-Vorticity field after about 61 time-units of flow-simulation with IBAMR for a snake's section with angle-of-attack 35° and Reynolds number 2000.
+Vorticity field after about 61 time-units of flow-simulation with IBAMR for a snake's section with angle-of-attack 35 degrees and Reynolds number 2000.
 We used a zero-gradient condition at the outlet for both the velocity and pressure quantities.

 ![Figure 6](./figures/ibamr/ibamr_forceCoefficientsVsAoA.png)